IfasdfgDsdfasdfEadfDFfd/jquery-plugin-range-slider/README.md

 });
 ```

-that call return api object, for more information about it see [Api documentation](https://unpredictable-username.github.io/docs/jquery-plugin-range-slider/api.html).
+that call returns api object, for more information about it see [Api documentation](https://unpredictable-username.github.io/docs/jquery-plugin-range-slider/api.html).

 ## Development